1. What is a body camera?

 The body-worn camera is a small, battery-operated lens worn on the police officer’s uniform.
 The device is designed to capture audio and video.
 Body cameras are viewed as an additional layer of safety and protection for both the officer and the public.

 2. Why is the Arlington Police Department participating in this program?

-3. How is the body camera program being funded?
+3. How is the body-worn camera program being funded?

-The Arlington Police Department received a $225,000 grant from the Office of the Governor and the Arlington City Council authorized $2.2 million for the purchase of 350 body cameras.
+The Arlington Police Department received a $225,000 grant from the Office of the Governor and the Arlington City Council authorized $2.2 million for the purchase of body cameras.
+Over 600 officers from the rank of Lieutenant and below are being issued body-worn cameras throughout the implementation phase.
 These funds also cover the expenses associated with storage, training and program oversight.
-After the first year, it is estimated that the City could spend an average of $2 million annually to maintain the program.
-The City of Arlington is currently in the procurement process.
-The purchase of cameras and equipment is expected to be completed by October 2017.
-Officer deployment of body cameras is scheduled to occur later in 2017.
+It is estimated that the City could spend an average of $2 million annually to maintain the program.
+The City of Arlington has purchased the cameras and is currently training and deploying this technology.

 4. When will a police officer begin recording?